-The film, a remake of the 1934 Austrian picture Maskerade was perfect for Luise.
-It was one of a number of European films whose rights had been purchased by MGM in the 1930s, riding on the wave of European faux-sophistication that made all things from across the Atlantic bankable commodities.
+The film is a remake of the Austrian Maskerade (1934) which had been a huge success, with a script by Walter Reisch and Willi Forst (who also directed).
+Robert Z. Leonard took the reins for the remake.
 Luise plays an attendant to the Countess Feldon in turn-of-the-century Vienna (played in the original by Paula Wessely) who is drawn into a scandal when well-known artist Fritz Heideneck (Powell) draws her name at random from the city directory to get himself out of a scrape.
 The fiancee of conductor Paul Harrandt (Reginald Owen) recently attended a social event where she won a chinchilla fur muff and scarf; the win was widely reported, so when her sister, Gerta (Virgina Bruce) takes the furs and sneaks out wearing them to visit Heideneck and pose for a risque portrait it sets off a chain of events that spirals out of control.
 Heideneck’s portrait shows only a scantily-clad lady, wearing only the furs, but does not reveal her face.
 When Harrandt’s brother sees the picture for the first time he recognises the furs and concludes that his brother’s fiancee has been improperly engaging with the artist.
 Harrandt dismisses the rumour and visits Heideneck to put his, and his brother’s mind at rest.
 Heideneck refuses to name his model but insists that it is not Anita, Harrandt’s bride-to-be.
 The conductor believes him, but, to satisfy his brother he asks that Heideneck choose a name at random, who they will then say is the subject of the portrait.
 From the city directory they choose Leopoldine Major (Rainer).
 Harrandt’s brother, Karl (Frank Morgan) is not satisfied with the answer and thinks up a ruse to visit the Countess, and so also Leopoldine…and so it goes.
 The farce continues apace with mistaken identity and romance, until the film takes a more sinister turn with jealousy, rage and gunfire!
 The film also features recordings of Enrico Caruso for many of the opera scenes as well as a new song, You’re All I Need, by Gus Kahn, Bronislaw Kaper and Walter Jurmann, sung by Lorraine Bridges.

 As if this wasn’t enough to herald the debut of their new discovery, MGM employed an unusual and possibly unique technique in the final reel; after the film has finished William Powell returns to the screen from behind a curtain and personally introduces his new co-star to the audience.
 Luise then joins him on screen to say a few words about her experience on making the film, and that she hopes her English will be better next time.
 Whether it’s just another MGM adman’s soundbite or a genuine, sincere request, Powell has been quoted as saying to the studio, “You have to star that girl, or I’ll look like an idiot!”, insisting that Luise had joint top billing.
 It was certainly an auspicious debut; Luise had arrived, MGM had a hit and a new star.
 The team of Powell and Rainer went straight off the back of Escapade into The Great Ziegfeld (1936).
 Luise worked with Powell again in 1937’s The Emperor’s Candlesticks and has often said of him that he was one of the few people she worked with that she genuinely liked, “a very dear man”.